warthog618/go-gpiocdev/uapi/README.md

 [GetChipInfo](https://godoc.org/github.com/warthog618/gpiod/uapi#GetChipInfo) | chip | Returns information about the chip itself.
 [GetLineInfo](https://godoc.org/github.com/warthog618/gpiod/uapi#GetLineInfo) | chip | Returns information about a particular line on the chip.
 [GetLineHandle](https://godoc.org/github.com/warthog618/gpiod/uapi#GetLineHandle) | chip | Requests a set of lines, and returns a file handle for ioctl commands.
 The set may be any subset of the lines supported by the chip, including a single line.
 This may be used for both input and output lines.
 The lines remain reserved by the caller until the returned fd is closed.
 [GetLineEvent](https://godoc.org/github.com/warthog618/gpiod/uapi#GetLineEvent) | chip | Requests an individual input line with edge detection enabled, and returns a file handle for ioctl commands and to return edge events.
+Events can only be requested on input lines.
 The line remains reserved by the caller until the returned fd is closed.
 [GetLineValues](https://godoc.org/github.com/warthog618/gpiod/uapi#GetLineValues) | line | Returns the current value of a set of lines.
 [SetLineValues](https://godoc.org/github.com/warthog618/gpiod/uapi#SetLineValues) | line | Sets the current value of a set of lines.